 Location: Lutherinkatu 3, 00100 Helsinki, Finland

-Opening hours: Differs, so make sure to keep updated before you go
+Opening hours: Differs, so make sure to look that up before you go

 Entrance fee: 3€ (Free with Helsinki Card)